-Comments communicated to party responsible (Builder/Gen. Contractor) by (Installer) on (Date) 4012-072 • Rev A•05/30/13
+omments communicated to party responsible by on (Builder/Gen. Contractor) (Installer) (Date)

 A. Fireplace Certification

 This fireplace system has been tested and listed in accordance with UL 127 standards by Underwriters Laboratories Inc. for installation and operation in the United States.